Wednesday, 2 October 2019

 Mahone Bay (N.S.)
 PermanentTM rate

 Found on the west shore of Mahone Bay along Nova Scotia’s South Shore, the town of Mahone Bay was originally home to the Mi’kmaq people, which they called Mushamush.
-Known for its shipbuilding history, visitors flock there to find three heritage churches that form part of the seaside area’s eye-catching scenery.
+Known for its shipbuilding history, visitors going there to find three heritage churches that form part of the seaside area’s eye-catching scenery.

 Little Limestone Lake Provincial Park (Man.)
 PermanentTM rate